 Mistletoe has long been thought to have magical properties by Celtic and Teutonic people.
 It was believed to promote healing and encourage fertility.
 Mistletoe was placed in homes by the Celts to bring prosperity and fight off evil spirits.

 In some parts of Europe the midsummer gathering of mistletoe is still associated with the burning of bonfires, a remnant of sacrificial ceremonies performed by ancient priests, the Druids.
 Mistletoe was once believed to have magic powers as well as medicinal properties.Britannica – Mistletoe

-Druids harvested Mistletoe during the waxing phase of the moon and fed it to livestock in order to ensure their fertility.
+Druids harvested Mistletoe during the waxing phase of the moon and fed it to livestock to ensure their fertility.

-Later in England, during the Victorian era, mistletoe cuttings were often hung in doorways during the winter holidays.
-If someone was spotted standing beneath the mistletoe, they would be kissed by another person in the room.
-This was quite exciting because this was considered improper in typical Victorian culture.
+Later in England, during the Victorian era, mistletoe cuttings were often hung in doorways during the yuletide season.
+If someone were spotted standing beneath the mistletoe, they would be kissed by another person in the room.
+This was quite thrilling because this was considered improper in typical Victorian culture.

-While Santa Claus may be the first that comes to mind, there are many different otherworldly Winter spirits and mythology associated with the Yule season.
+While Santa Claus may be the first that comes to mind, many otherworldly Winter spirits and mythology are associated with the 2022 Yule season.
 Here are a few popular ones!

 Krampus is sometimes referred to as the demon of Christmas who punishes naughty children.
 He’s the dark companion to Saint Nicholas, and his legend has been around for centuries and is part of Austrian folklore.

-There are many misconceptions around Krampus, especially the Americanized versions.
-If you’d like to learn more about Krampus origins and legends, check out this post.
+There are many misconceptions about Krampus, especially the Americanized versions.
+Check out this post if you’d like to learn more about Krampus origins and legends.

-He’s often described as an old man that can control the weather and spread illness and is believed to live in Northern Russia somewhere near the White Sea.
+He’s often described as an old man who can control the weather and spread illness.
+He’s believed to live in Northern Russia near the White Sea.